gregloughnane/DataIncubatorFellowship/README.md

 My project while in the incubator will focus on a good first step to solving this problem, using two primary data sources:

 1) Coursera course data
-2) LinkedIn job and industry data (see
+2) LinkedIn job and industry data

 First, I will scrape Coursera and LinkedIn for relevant course and job information in two areas that I'm intimately familiar with: advanced manufacturing and data science.
 Each of these meta-categories have many different subcategories (on both the jobs and education side, and they don't align particularly well) which are beyond the scope of this short pitch.